-Senegal has a total landmass of 119,632 square miles/ 192,530 square kilometers, making it slightly smaller than the U.S. state of South Dakota.
+Senegal has a total area of 75,955 square miles/196,722 square kilometers, making it slightly smaller than the U.S. state of South Dakota.

-According to the CIA World Factbook, Senegal has a population of almost 14 million people.
-The average life expectancy is 61 years, and the most populous age bracket is 25 - 54, which accounts for just over 30% of the population.
+According to July 2018 estimates by the CIA World Factbook, Senegal has a total population of just over 15 million people.
+The average life expectancy is 62.5 years, and the most populous age bracket is 0 - 14.
+Consequently, infants and children account for just over 41% of the population.

-Senegal's official language is French, however, most people speak one of several indigenous dialects as their first language.
-Of these, 12 are designated as 'national languages', with Wolof being the most commonly spoken throughout the country.
+Senegal's official language is French, however most people speak one of more than 30 indigenous languages as their mother tongue.
+Of these, 11 are designated as national languages, with Wolof being the most commonly spoken throughout the country.

-Islam is the predominant religion in Senegal, accounting for 95.4% of the population.
-The remaining 4.6% of the population hold indigenous or Christian beliefs, with Roman Catholicism being the most popular denomination.
+Islam is the predominant religion in Senegal, accounting for 95.9% of the population.
+The remaining 4.1% of the population is Christian, with Roman Catholicism being the most popular denomination.

-Senegal's currency is the CFA Franc.
-For accurate exchange rates, click here.
+Senegal's currency is the West African CFA franc.

 Senegal has a tropical climate and enjoys pleasant temperatures throughout the year.
-There are two main seasons—the rainy season (May - November) and the dry season (December - April).
-The rainy season is typically humid; however, humidity is kept to a minimum during the dry season by the predominant hot, dry harmattan wind.
+There are two main seasons—the rainy season (May to November) and the dry season (December to April).
+The rainy season is typically humid; however, humidity is kept to a minimum during the dry season by the predominantly hot, dry harmattan wind.

-The dry season is generally the best time to travel to Senegal, especially if you're planning a trip to the country's magnificent beaches.
-However, the rainy season offers spectacular birding in the more remote regions, complimented by beautifully lush scenery.
+The dry season is generally the best time to visit Senegal, especially if you're planning a trip to the country's magnificent beaches.
+However, the rainy season offers spectacular birding in the more remote regions complemented by beautiful green scenery.

-Senegal's vibrant capital might take a few days to get used to, but once you're in the groove there's plenty to see and do in this shining example of an emerging African metropolis.
-Colorful markets, excellent music and good beaches are all part of the city's charm, as is its bustling restaurant and nightlife scene.
+Dakar, Senegal's vibrant capital, might take a few days to get used to; but once you're in the groove there's plenty to see and do in this shining example of an emerging African metropolis.
+Colorful markets, excellent music, and good beaches are all part of the city's charm, as is its bustling restaurant and nightlife scene.

-Located just 20 minutes from Dakar, Île de Gorée is a small island known for the major role it played in West Africa's one-time slave trade.
-Several monuments and museums provide an insight into the island's tragic past; to which the quiet streets and pretty pastel homes of modern-day Île de Gorée provide a powerful antidote.
+Located just 25 minutes from Dakar by boat, Île de Gorée is a small island known for the major role it played in the African slave trade.
+Several monuments and museums offer an insight into the island's tragic past; to which the quiet streets and pretty pastel homes of modern-day Île de Gorée provide a powerful antidote.

-To the south of Senegal lies Siné-Saloum Delta, a UNESCO World Heritage Site defined by its wild tangle of mangrove forests, lagoons, islands and rivers.
-Cruises offer the opportunity to experience life in the region's traditional fishing villages, and to spot a multitude of rare bird species including large flocks of greater flamingo.
+In the south of Senegal lies Siné-Saloum Delta, a UNESCO World Heritage Site defined by its wild tangle of mangrove forests, lagoons, islands, and rivers.
+Cruises offer the opportunity to experience life in the region's traditional fishing villages, and to spot a multitude of rare bird species as well as large flocks of greater flamingo.

 The former capital of French West Africa, Saint-Louis has an extensive history dating back to 1659.
-Today, visitors are attracted by its elegant old-world charm, its picturesque colonial architecture and a cultural calendar packed full of music and art festivals.
+Today, visitors are attracted by its elegant old-world charm, its picturesque colonial architecture, and a cultural calendar packed full of art and music festivals.
 There are also several beautiful beaches and prime birding areas nearby.

-This article was updated by Jessica Macdonald on September 8th 2016.
+This article was updated and re-written in part by Jessica Macdonald on December 4 2019.